 This should only happen in an emergency, but it is becoming a routine practice for water companies.
-Last year alone, there were a whopping 372,533 sewage spills, over a period of 2.7 million hours according to the Environment Agency.
+In 2021 alone, there were a whopping 372,533 sewage spills, over a period of 2.7 million hours according to the Environment Agency.

 We need urgent action.
 But in August, the Government published a Storm Overflows Discharge Reduction Plan giving water company bosses until 2050 to improve England’s storm overflows to prevent or reduce mass-scale sewage discharges.